How I coped with the reverse culture shock when moving from the US to India

 Making new friends and reconnecting with your old friends

 When you are just back you may feel a little lost in time when it comes to friendships that you had before you left.
 Look for opportunities to interact in the communities that you stay, schools that your kids study in and be a part of your new office circles too.
-There are plenty of interest groups that you could chose to be a part of which will be an opportunity to meet new and interesting people.
+There are plenty of interest groups that you could choose to be a part of which will be an opportunity to meet new and interesting people.

 Count your blessings